Esscrypt/histori-legal/disclaimer.md

 If you have any questions about this Disclaimer, You can contact Us:

 *   By visiting this page on our website: https://www.histori.xyz/contact-us
-*   By sending us an email: sales@histori.xyz
+*   By sending us an email: legal@histori.xyz